vasi/bootstrappable-distros/README.md

 * I should end up running a full target-distro, on a real computer or virtual machine.
 Not a chroot or container.
 * It should at least plausibly be able to run on real hardware, no hobby OSes that haven't yet reached that point.
 * The final system should feel like a normal setup of the target-distro, able to run its package manager and other tooling.
 It should not feel like some sort of franken-distro, with remnants of the build-distro scattered about.
-* The target-distro should be self-hosting, able to build a new version of itself.
-Limited, embedded distros like Android are not the sort of thing I'm looking for.
 * The target-distro should be an actual software distribution.
     * There should be a supported way to install more software, even if it's binary-only.
 A web browser is a good test-case
     * There should be a compiler that can build more software.
 Self-hosting is ideal.